gerald-scharitzer/mop/README.md

-# 📦 Mojo Package Installer
+# 📦 Mojo Package Manager

-Mojo packages are imported from [directories or package files](https://docs.modular.com/mojo/manual/packages) in the file system.
+Build Mojo packages from projects.

-Installing a package stores it in the file system.
+[Magic](https://docs.modular.com/magic/) is a package manager for Mojo projects.
+Build Mojo packages such that they can be published, searched, added, and installed.

 **⚠️ Warning 🧪 Experimental Code 🚧 Under Construction**